“You can always be thinner, look better!”

-Making sure you have the proper gear and choosing the right board are also very essential.
+Making sure you have the proper gear and the right board is also very essential.
 Some boards have added features that enhance your performance like elevated rear ends that allow you to place your feet at the right spot without having to visually check.

 On the other hand, some paddle boards come with padded decks that will reduce the pain and shock to your knees and body when you slip and fall.
 In the same boat, personal paddling gear will ensure comfort, ease of movement, and confidence in your strengths.